Warsaw Airport

 Getting from the airport to the city...

-If you’re happy to splash out on your own ‘chaffeur’, a taxi is bound to prove quicker and easier than the bus and not too much more expensive either.
-You shouldn’t have any trouble finding one on the rank outside arrivals, but if you want real peace of mind (see our comments in this section!) then book a taxi cab transfer in advance.
+If you're happy to splash out on your own 'chaffeur', a taxi is bound to prove quicker and easier than the bus and not too much more expensive either.
+Do not accept any offers for a taxi while you are inside the terminal - they will charge you much more than the rank outside.
+You shouldn't have any trouble finding one on the rank outside arrivals, but if you want real peace of mind (see our comments in this section!) then book a taxi cab transfer in advance.

 Travelling from town to the airport?
 Then simply reverse the directions.
 Head to Warsaw Central Station for buses, or if you are travelling by your own set of wheels then find the Zwirki i Wigury street.
 It takes you all the way from Warsaw centre directly to the airport.